DIY Automation vs Fortra Automate

 Text

-Why Organizations Choose Fortra Automate vs. DIY In-House Automation
+Why Choose Fortra Automate vs DIY Automation?

 • Encryption: AES-256 with salted hashing.
 SSL/TLS for all communications.